Car Buying Strategies

 Why Buy a 2021 Honda CR-V?

-Should You Buy a 2021 Honda CR-V?
+Are You Considering a 2021 Honda CR-V?
 Here Are Some Reasons For and Against

 Looking to switch it up this year and get a new vehicle with a lot more standard features than what your current ride has?
 The 2021 Honda CR-V is loaded with a lot of them.
 Even though it is due for an overhaul in 2022, the final iteration of the CR-V's fifth generation has a lot to offer: snappy acceleration coupled with a thrifty fuel economy, a roomy and cozy interior, and an abundance of safety and infotainment features.
 You just have to get past the obnoxious touchscreen display and avoid using voice command and built-in navigation.
 At least that can be negated by utilizing the smartphone app integration via Apple CarPlay or Android Auto (available on all but the base LX trim).